General (scope, time limits)

+The discrepancies in the above table between the total number of appeals lodged and the number of decisions is due to the fact that certain decisions were issued on appeals of the previous year.
 When the Migration Court of Appeal hands down its decision, the expulsion order is enforceable and the person is expected to leave Sweden voluntarily within two weeks in a manifestly unfounded case or four weeks in regular procedure cases.

 In national security cases, where the asylum seeker is considered as a potential threat to national security, the Migration Agency is the first instance and the Migration Court of Appeal provides views on the appeal, but the Government is legally responsible for the final decision.
 However if the Migration Court of Appeal determines that there is a risk of torture or other breaches of Article 3 ECHR, which has been incorporated into Swedish law, then the Government has to abide by this opinion.

 Free legal assistance is provided to asylum seekers throughout the regular procedure and at all appeal levels and is funded by state budget.
 In cases concerning appeal of the Migration Agency’s decision regarding declaration of status and a decision not to grant a re-examination of a subsequent application, a public legal counsel shall be appointed if the person requests it, if he or she is in Sweden and it is not obvious that the appeal does not have a reasonable prospect of success.